aws-observability/cdk-aws-observability-accelerator/docs/patterns/single-new-eks-observability-accelerators/single-new-eks-inferentia-neuron-opensource-observability.md

 kubectl apply -f ./lib/common/resources/neuron/pytorch-inference-resnet50.yml
 ```

-This is just a sample workload that compiles [Resnet/Pytorch](https://github.com/aws-neuron/aws-neuron-samples/blob/master/torch-neuron/inference/resnet/Resnet.ipynb) and runs repetitive inference in a loop to generate telemetry data.
+This is just a sample workload that compiles the [torchvision ResNet50 model](https://docs.aws.amazon.com/dlami/latest/devguide/tutorial-inferentia-pytorch-neuron.html) and runs repetitive inference in a loop to generate telemetry data.

 To verify the Pod was successfully deployed, please run: